4 Things to Know About the Dangers of Imodium Abuse

 Even though Imodium is a common over-the-counter medicine, Imodium abuse is becoming increasingly common.
 With the current opioid epidemic, drug users are taking this everyday medication and getting high on Imodium when opioids aren’t available.
 Loperamide hydrochloride, sold as Imodium, treats diarrhea as an opioid agonist.
 Unlike other opioids, this medication doesn’t pass the blood-brain barrier to affect opioid receptors.
 Instead, Imodium stays in the digestion tract and slows contractions while easing diarrhea.

 Used as prescribed, loperamide doesn’t provide any psychoactive effects.
-But users have found that when taken in huge quantities, it passes the blood-brain barrier and causes sedative and euphoric effects, like opioid drugs.
-Imodium abuse can quickly lead to Imodium addiction, making it challenging from not consuming this prescription drug.
+However, users have found that when taken in huge quantities, it passes the blood-brain barrier and causes sedative and euphoric effects, like opioid drugs.
+Imodium can be addictive, and misuse may quickly lead to Imodium addiction, making it difficult to stop using this medication.

-Individuals have to consume hundreds of Imodium pills at a time to achieve an Imodium high, putting themselves at risk for injury and death.
+Individuals have to consume hundreds of Imodium pills at a time to achieve an Imodium high (sometimes known as loperamide high), putting themselves at risk for injury and death.

 Here are the Imodium abuse side effects and risks: